 TravelSupermarket’s top tips

-- Check your rights while you are on the move by downloading the European Commission’s app ‘Your Passenger Rights’.
+- Check your rights while you are on the move by downloading the European Commission’s app called Your Passenger Rights.

 - To make a successful claim, keep all relevant receipts as well as your tickets, and write down as many details as possible at the time of your delay so you don’t forget any key facts.

-- Always take out a travel insurance policy which includes protection for travel delays to cover you for any extra costs you may incur – such as not being able to turn up to your booked accommodation.
+- Always take out a travel insurance policy that includes protection for travel delays to cover you for any extra costs you may incur – such as not being able to turn up to your booked accommodation.